This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 51).

 , 3

-, etc. which can be looked up using require("@react-native/assets-registry/registry").getAssetByID(<NUMBER>)
+, and so on, which can be looked up using require("@react-native/assets-registry/registry").getAssetByID(<NUMBER>)

 .
 On web and server platforms, the asset will change depending on the file type.
 If the file is an image, then the asset will be { uri: string, width?: number, height?: number }